microsoft/secureboot_objects/Readme.md

 A configuration file must be provided to the script to generate the binary information.
-The script generates a binary blob for each table entry in the toml file (a table is each `[]` in the toml file) and for each supported architecture (Currently Intel, ARM).
-We also generate a readme for each architecture to provide information about the files inside each binary blob
+The script generates a binary blob for each table entry in the toml file (a table is each `[]` in the toml file) and for each supported architecture (Currently Ia32, X64, Arm, Aarch64).
+We also generate a readme for eacharchitecture to provide information about the files inside each binary blob

 That is to say, if you define a toml file similar to this: